-12 Products That Could Help Your Dog’s Anxiety
+11 Products That Could Help Your Dog’s Anxiety

-PremiumCare Calming Chews
+Zesty Paw Calming Chews

-Sometimes the best thing you can do for an anxious dog is to create an environment where they feel safe and secure; that makes them less likely to react negatively to stimuli.
-This calming bed has a raised rim that creates a barrier between the dog and the outside world, giving your pup a greater sense of security, so they can relax and snuggle in, away from the big, bad world.
-Plus, it’s made with the same plush vegan fabric used in uber soft baby blankets.
+Like some of the best dog beds, this Furhaven bed has a raised rim that creates a barrier between the dog and the outside world, giving your pup a greater sense of security, so they can relax and snuggle in.
+Plus, it’s made with the same plush fleecy fabric used in soft baby blankets.
 Only the best for your fur baby!
-Here are more of the best dog beds for every type of dog.

 ThunderEase Calming Diffuser Kit

-Sentry HC Good Behavior Pheromone Dog Calming Collar
+Sentry Good Behavior Calming Collar

-One reviewer said it was especially great for long car rides and travel in general, since that’s when dogs are most exposed to unfamiliar environments.
+One reviewer said it was an essential item for long car rides with your dog and travel in general, as that’s when dogs are most exposed to unfamiliar environments.
 Another bonus: Some studies have also backed up the use of pheromone-based products when it comes to dog anxiety and other behavioral issues.

 SmartPetLove Snuggle Puppy